Winter Training Tips

 Pendle Football Snoods For Winter3.
 Watch your breathing

 When the air gets colder, there is a greater stimulus to the bronchi, lungs and mucous membranes.
-The cold forces the bronchial tubes to narrow and reduces the capacity of mucous membranes to stay moist.
+The cold forces the bronchial tubes to narrow and reduces the capacity of the mucous membranes to stay moist.
 Make sure you inhale through the nose and exhale through your mouth because this gives the air a longer route to the lungs, which offers more time for it to be moistened and heated.

 It can be helpful to wear a snood or something over the nose and mouth to help moisten and warm cold air during inhalation.